VW cuts 2016 capital spending plan as cheating scandal widens

-WOLFSBURG, Germany/WASHINGTON Volkswagen AG (VOWG_p.DE) cut 1 billion euros (724.21 million pounds) from its 2016 investment plan on Friday, as its emissions cheating scandal expanded to include tens of thousands more U.S. vehicles.
+WOLFSBURG, Germany/WASHINGTON Volkswagen AG (VOWG_p.DE) cut 1 billion euros ($1.1 billion) from its 2016 investment plan on Friday, as its emissions cheating scandal expanded to include tens of thousands more U.S. vehicles.

 Volkswagen has told U.S. regulators that emissions issues in larger luxury cars and SUVs extend to an additional 75,000 vehicles dating back to 2009, the U.S. Environmental Protection Agency said on Friday.